Casino: Love and Honor in Las Vegas

-Casino: Love and Honor in Las Vegas (ISBN 0684808323) is a 1995 non-fiction book by crime reporter Nicholas Pileggi that depicts the story of the alliance of Mafia mobsters Lefty Rosenthal and Tony Spilotro and their exploits working in Mafia controlled casinos in Las Vegas.
+Casino: Love and Honor in Las Vegas (ISBN 0684808323) is a 1995 non-fiction book by crime reporter Nicholas Pileggi that details the relationship between Lefty Rosenthal, a Jewish associate of the Mafia, and mob enforcer Tony Spilotro, and their exploits working in Mafia-controlled casinos in 1970s Las Vegas.
+It was adapted by Martin Scorsese and Pileggi into the 1995 film Casino.

 Summary

-Casino covers the period through the seventies to early eighties when the Mafia controlled certain Las Vegas casinos.
-Today, it is believed that the major casinos are not influenced by the Mafia.
-Since the 1970s, the government has been very strict about keeping the mob out of the Vegas casinos.
-Pileggi focuses on the story of Frank "Lefty" Rosenthal, a Chicago bookmaker working for organized crime, and his friend, partner and also Mafia member, Anthony Spilotro.
-Rosenthal supervises the casino operations, while Spilotro provides protection, security and also masterminds jewelry raids that lead to his crew being nicknamed the Hole in the Wall Gang.
+Casino covers the period during the 1970s and early 1980s when the Chicago Outfit controlled certain Las Vegas casinos.
+Pileggi focuses on the story of Frank "Lefty" Rosenthal, a Chicago bookmaker working for the Chicago Outfit, and his friend and partner, made man Anthony "The Ant" Spilotro.
+Rosenthal supervises the operation of the legendary Stardust Resort and Casino, while Spilotro provides protection while also masterminding thefts of jewelry and valuables that lead to his crew being nicknamed the "Hole in the Wall Gang".

 Critical reception

 Kirkus Reviews called the book "riveting," writing that "Pileggi offers a blow-by-blow account of how organized crime looted the casinos they controlled as silent but deadly partners during the 1970s."